Peter Potaptchik

 peter.potaptchik@stats.ox.ac.uk

-I’m a second-year DPhil student in the Department of Statistics at the University of Oxford, under the supervision of George Deligiannidis, Saifuddin Syed and Yee Whye Teh.
-My studies are funded by the StatML CDT.
+I’m a DPhil student in the Department of Statistics at the University of Oxford, advised by George Deligiannidis, Saifuddin Syed, and Yee Whye Teh.
+I’m currently based at Harvard University as a Visiting Fellow, working with Michael Albergo.

-Before joining Oxford, I worked with Chris J. Maddison and Daniel Roy at the University of Toronto, where I earned my BSc in Computer Science and Statistics.
+Previously, I worked with Chris J. Maddison and Daniel Roy at the University of Toronto, where I completed my BSc in Computer Science and Statistics.

 Feel free to reach out if you’d like to collaborate or just chat!